openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

           * Number:Temperature [`Temperature.Celsius` (SI); `Temperature.Fahrenheit` (US)]
     * Default category: OTHER
   * `ToggleController.toggleState`
     * Items that represent components of a device that can be turned on or off.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Keep in mind that some names are [not allowed](#friendly-names-not-allowed)).
 Additionally, pre-defined [asset ids](#asset-catalog) can be used to label a mode as well with an @ sign prefix (e.g. `friendlyNames="@Setting.Oscillate,Rotate"`).
+If the component isn't controllable through openHAB, set parameter `nonControllable=true`, that way only status requests will be processed.
     * Supported item type:
       * Color
       * Dimmer